 If your trip is not Covid Viable, by 30 days prior to departure at the latest, we will cancel your holiday and you can either transfer your funds to another departure or have a full refund.**

-A: We consider a trip Covid Viable if it meets ALL of the following criteria:
+We will only consider a trip Covid Viable if pre-departure it meets all of the following criteria:

 A: If a destination, that we have deemed to be Covid Viable, subsequently fails any aspect of the criteria for two consecutive weeks, you can transfer without any fees.

-A: Once the world starts to open up again it is likely that different destinations will come back into play at different times.
+A: As we have seen, destinations are coming back into play at different times.
 To determine which destinations are able once again to be visited, we will be avoiding the often panic-inducing headlines and instead will be looking to official sources upon which to base our decision-making especially as we do not profess to be medical experts.
-In general, we will be following the advice of the British Foreign & Commonwealth Office (FCO) with regards to Covid -19 and would urge all travellers to do the same.
-As things currently stand there are travel advisories as a consequence of Covid -19 against all destinations but this will hopefully start to change soon.
+In general, we will be following the advice of the British Foreign & Commonwealth Office (FCDO) with regards to Covid -19 and would urge all travellers to do the same.

 A: It’s worth mentioning that most of the advice below is applicable also for those not travelling and is just considered good hygiene practice even back home in your country of residence.